joe9/akb/README.md

 # skb

-Understandable non-backward-compatible alternative to libxkbcommon
+Understandable non-backward-compatible alternative to libxkbcommon with working Sticky keys.

 Use the src/Bindings/Xkbcomon.hsc to guide the Haskell FFI development